Live the DIY Lifestyle one bike ride at a time

 Mountain bike trails will take you deep into the woods along the natural features of the land that will challenge you both physically and technically.

 There are easier trails to learn on, and then advanced trails to test your skills.
 A dedicated mountain bike is the best choice for off-road trail riding.
 You can seek out all kinds of trails usually through your local bike shop.

 The local bike shop is your hub for knowledge.
 They can set you up with the right bike, and help you along the way with any questions you have or equipment needs you’ll run into.

 Cycling can be an inexpensive hobby, or a high-end obsession with all the latest, greatest, lightest bikes and new gear.
 It is worth noting that if you see yourself getting into riding on a somewhat regular basis, a good bike will do wonders.
 Bike shop brand bikes are professionally built, maintained, and overall will be of a higher quality than a department store bike.

-You also will usually get some service work included in a new bike purchase that will ensure the bike runs as perfect as possible.
-In the end the extra money spent in the front end will save you big on the backside.
+You also will usually get some service work included in a new bike purchase that will ensure the bike runs as perfectly as possible.
+In the end, the extra money spent in the front end will save you big on the backside.

 Cycling is so many things to so many people.
-Bottom line is it’s a way to get out, enjoy the outdoors, and ultimately do good for your mind and body.
+The bottom line is it’s a way to get out, enjoy the outdoors, and ultimately do good for your mind and body.

 How you go about it is up to you…

 Ride on, have fun, and seek out new things, people, and places.
 It’s not hard to do from behind a handlebar.